kylemanna/sniffer/esphome/README.md

 Copy contents of `sniffer.template.yaml` into ESPHome `sniffer0.yaml` or similar.

-Update the secrets file appropriately.
+Update the secrets file appropriately or use the provided template as a starting point.

 ### Step 4: Flash ESP32